Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 "Allow me to show you the way."

 Matthew: "Thanks, that'd be great."
 They walked out of the command center and head towards the direction of the tower-like structure.
-By the beginning of the bridge, to its side was a place tilled and planted.
+By the beginning of the bridge, to its side was a place where soil were tilled and planted.
 Kevesi and Agnians were working there.

 "What?
 Never seen a field?" asked Panacea.

 "No." Matthew continued, "Those guys...
 They're Kevesi and Agnian soldiers, aren't they?"

 "They were.
-Teacher and the others freed them."
+Teacher, and the others freed them."
 And Matthew was taken aback in memories.

 ---

 Where a rainbow casted over a waterfall, and a machine hidden below the rocks, Na'el and Matthew lead some City folks towards the pond.
 There was a monster imitating as a giant flower, hiding its body underwater; such flower was attached to its back.

 They walked behind the waterfall, and Matthew noticed something, "_Whoa..._" Boxes of resources were laid there; but what interested were the bundle of corpse laid randomly on the floor, all dead.
 Creatures with a torch attached to their tail crawl around, perhaps to eat their remains, perhaps they just roam.
 Skittles (flying bugs) occupy some of the air field. "_What in the...?_ Doesn't look like they died in combat...
 All the husks around here are whip-thin."
+The corpses looked Kevesi from their signature armor.

 "You think they starved...?" asked one of the female City folk wearing goggles.

-"Maybe."
+"_Maybe._"

 "With this much wildlife around, though?"